yamchips/next-app/Learning-notes.md

 Modify route.ts in api/auth/[..nextauth], export the provider as an object.

 In home page, use getServerSession function and get a session const.
 Access session properties using this variable.

+### Sign out users

+Add a link component with url '/api/auth/signout'.
+This route is automatically created by NextAuth so no manually configuration needed, just like sign in route.